cyclejs-community/cyclic-router/README.md

 ## Getting started

+## Example

+The example found in the repo can be taken for a test-driver [here](http://tylors.github.io/cyclic-router/example)

 ###1.

 Here is a rundown of the `example` provided with this repo in the folder `/example`.
 This should allow a better understanding of how to use cyclic-router, for simplicity the styling has been removed here.